 Make sure to include room in your budget for window coverings.
 Even the most basic (inexpensive) window coverings can ADD UP (to an insane amount) when you are dealing with an entire home of windows!
 Be prepared to spend several thousand dollars on blinds or shades (YIKES).

-EXPENSE #6: LANDSCAPE
+EXPENSE #6: LANDSCAPING

-EXPENSE #7: FURNITURE
+EXPENSE #7: FURNITURE + DECOR

-Like landscaping, you can buy furniture in stages!
-Focus on the most important pieces first and then replace other furniture over time.
-I walk you through the process of choosing what to buy NOW and what to purchase later in HOW TO FURNISH YOUR NEW HOME (WHEN BUILDING).
+If you want some guidance on the furniture piece of the puzzle, I walk you through the process of choosing what to buy NOW and what to purchase later in ‘HOW TO FURNISH YOUR NEW HOME (WHEN BUILDING)’.